Important factors to consider in residence planning

 You can apply for a Tier 1 Innovator visa if:

 The completed application and supporting documentation must be submitted to the diplomatic post in the applicant’s country of residence.
-The time frame from the submission of the application is dependent on the embassy receiving the application, and approval may take between one and six weeks.
+The time frame from the submission of the application is dependent on the embassy receiving the application, and approval may take between one and eight weeks.
 Upon expiry of the initial three-year period, the main applicant must apply for an ‘extension of stay’ from within the UK.
 The authorities will issue the applicant with a three-year extension if all relevant criteria are met.
 Upon being granted settlement and spending a minimum of five years in the UK (the applicant must have held ILR in the last 12 months of that period), it is possible to apply for British citizenship.

 Detailed information on the Tier 1 Innovator visa is available on the Home Office website.
 This information is not intended to be immigration advice.